sCent02/AdventureWorks-sales-dashboard/README.md

 ## Loading of Dataset:
 You can refer to this
 The data set used in this project was taken from the following [link](https://github.com/microsoft/powerbi-desktop-samples/blob/main/AdventureWorks%20Sales%20Sample/AdventureWorks%20Sales.xlsx).
-It is a csv file containing six tables.
+It is a csv file containing seven tables.
 Each table was loaded into a Power Query.
 <img src="Assets/Schema.JPG" width=1000>